sirirako/awsconfig_lab/README.md

    Let's prevent Public Acess Configuration

-9. Go to S3 console, S3 bucket.
-In **Permission** tab, delete existing Bukcet Policy.
+9. Click *Manage Resource* to Go to S3 console, S3 bucket.
+In **Permission** tab, click Bucket Policy and click delete to remove the existing Bukcet Policy.
 10. Click **Block public access**, click **Edit**.
-Select *Block all public access* and click Save.
+Select *Block all public access* and click Save amd confirm the change.
 11. Now go back to Bucket Policy, enter the policy below which give Public Read Access to the world.
+Replace the *Resource*'s value with your S3 Bucket Arn.

 ```json
 {